PaPJoIN/unsupervised-learning-customer-segmentation/README.md

 * Dimensionality Reduction: PCA, t-SNE

 ## 🟩 Results and Findings
-* Identified 6 distics customer segments based on the features used and the patterns that emerged.
+* Identified 6 distincs customer segments based on the features used and the patterns that emerged.
 * Insights from clustering were used to:
 > Develop customer personas for targeted marketing.
 >